Ronaldo's World Cup hanging by a thread

 "For me, it would have been easy, I could have not come to the World Cup and finished the season as European champion.
 But I’m going to stand up and be counted.”

-"Portugal were never favourites, you just have to look at qualifying for this (World Cup).
+"Portugal were never favorites, you just have to look at qualifying for this (World Cup).
 It was difficult from the start," he added.

 Portugal scraped into the finals by winning a difficult two-legged playoff against Sweden, having finished a point behind Russia in their qualifying group.